JoueBien/px-text/README.md

 ## Notes

-Note that this library & documentation was originally written to work with the sass loader that vue uses.
+This library & documentation was originally written to work with the sass loader that vue 2 used.
 It should work with other frameworks but there are no guarantees that it will.

+It is currently working with React, Svelte, Vue 2 and Vue 3.
+The `0.2.0` release is designed to work with more modern environments.

+For vue 2 projects you may wish to use version `0.1.5` as it uses an earlier version of SASS.

 If you know how to use it with other front end frameworks feel free to make a pull request or open an issue.